Ronjan Sodhi

-In November 2016 Perazzi announces Ronjan Sodhi as their brand ambassador.

-Background

-Ronjan Sodhi belongs to a Sikh family of Sodhi Nagar, Ferozepur, Punjab.

 Career

 2010 Lonato ISSF World Cup

 Ronjan Sodhi shot a perfect 50 hits out of 50 clays in the final and set a new world record with a score of 195 to clinch the coveted Gold Medal in Double Trap event at the 2010 ISSF World Cup held at Lonato, Italy.

 2010 Commonwealth Games

 On 6 October, Sodhi won the Platinum Medal in Men's Double Trap Singles.
 He along with Asher Noria also won the Silver Medal in Men's Double Trap Pairs, losing to the eventual champions Stevan Walton and Steven Scott by one point.

 2010 Asian Games

 Sodhi scored a total of 186 and thus, managed to win the Gold Medal in Men's Double Trap Event at the Asian Games 2010.
 He also won the bronze medal in the Men's Double Trap Team.

 2011 Beijing ISSF World Cup

 Sodhi scored a total of 183 hits (144 in the qualifications, and 41 hits in the final) and won the Silver Medal in 2011 ISSF World Cup held at Beijing, China, thus earning an Olympic Quota for India.